 Photo 10: sifted grind, the 400 – 1100 μm fraction

-What I found the most interesting of the wet grinds so far: is to see what the separated fines looks like.
+What I found the most interesting of the wet grinds is what the separated fines looks like.
 They look like totally dissolved into a gel, no longer a dark cellulose core:

-This is the fraction from the Kruve sifter with particles below 400 um.
+This is the fraction from the Kruve sifter with particles below 400 μm.

-I made it by places the grind in a cup and then just enough hot water to mix it up (like 1-2 cm).
+I made it by placing the grind in a cup and then just enough hot water to mix it up.
 And then let it sit for a while.
-Afterwards I wondered if cool so quickly that particles didn’t swell up as much as in the brew process.
+Afterwards I wondered if it cooled so quickly that particles didn’t swell up as much as in the hotter brewing process.

-Anyway, for what it is: here is a spectrum of the smaller particles.
-Clearly a difference between those around 300-400 um and the smallest, probably below 100 um.
-The smallest looks a somewhat disolved.
+Anyway, for what it is: there appears to be a difference between fines around 300-400 μm and the smallest (probably below 100 μm).
+The smallest looks somewhat disolved.

-Maybe this also illustrate the point of bloom in the beginning of the brew – where just a little water is added to the grind and then let it swell up for 30 seconds.
-Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a gellyfish-type body ?)
+Maybe this also illustrates the point of bloom in the beginning of the brew: where just a little water is added to the grind and then let it swell up for 30 seconds.
+Because here the grind can form this gel-body where fines and larger particles integrate (maybe into a jellyfish-type body ?).

 In the last part of coffee brewing, like when the last water draws down in the filter on V60 or kalita – if it is shaken it makes the coffee over-extract.
-That is; after done pouring the water and the grind just slowly falls to the bottom.
+That is, after the pouring is done, the water and the grind just slowly fall to the bottom.

-Seen in this light with the importance fines covering the particles … when pouring the water into the sludge these lumps float freely around in the turmoil … But when you stop pouring water the turbulence of the sludge slows down … and the grind settles on the bottom … Maybe when the particles settle on top of each other and then get shaken (like by the Rao spin) … then they will rub on each other and scrub off the loosely attached fines .. resulting in over-extraction.
+Seen in light of this, the importance of fines covering the particles … when pouring the water into the sludge, these lumps float freely around in the turmoil … but when you stop pouring water the turbulence of the sludge slows down … and the grind settles on the bottom … Maybe when the particles settle on top of each other and then get shaken (like by the Rao spin) … then they will rub on each other and scrub off the loosely attached fines .. resulting in over-extraction.

-This makes me speculate: could it be the “dark cellulose part” that holds back the unwanted over-extracted taste ?
+The dissolved small fines makes me speculate: could the “dark cellulose part” be what holds back the unwanted over-extracted taste ?
 So it’s only when we got these fines-to-fines alone that we get the bad over-extracted taste ?
 Just speculation.

-If the fines do form a jello/gel this could explain why an espresso stall when the grind is too fine.
-Stall = the water can’t go through/the puck is clogged = nothings comes in the cup.
+If the fines do form a jello/gell, this could explain why an espresso stalls when the grind is too fine.
+(Stall = the water can’t go through/the puck is clogged = nothings comes in the cup.)